ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 token itself, an attacker could use a compromised key or a confused deputy to make arbitrary calls to the RS beyond what has been authorized by the RO.

-## Cacheing Token Validation Result {#security-token-cache}
+## Caching Token Validation Result {#security-token-cache}

 Since token validation can be an expensive process, requiring either cryptographic operations or network calls to an introspection service as described in {{introspection}}, an RS could cache the results of token validation for a particular token.
-The trade offs of using a cached validation for a token present an important decision space for implementors: relying on a cached validation result increases performance and lowers processing overhead, but it comes at the expense of the liveness and accuracy of the information in the cache.
+The trade offs of using a cached validation for a token present an important decision space for implementers: relying on a cached validation result increases performance and lowers processing overhead, but it comes at the expense of the liveness and accuracy of the information in the cache.
 While a cached value is in use at the RS, an attacker could present a revoked token and have it accepted by the RS.